Skip to content

 Phase 3: Protocol development

-We worked with stakeholders to co-design a protocol explaining what we're doing and how we'll evaluate it, taking into account existing evidence and the findings from phase 2.
+We worked with stakeholders to co-design a protocol explaining what we were doing and how we planned to evaluate it, taking into account existing evidence and the findings from phase 2.

 Phase 4: Intervention piloting

-Based on the work done in phases 2 and 3, we will pilot and evaluate the new interventions designed to change the smoking behaviours of social housing residents in Greater Manchester.
+Based on the work done in phases 2 and 3, we piloted and evaluated the new interventions designed to change the smoking behaviours of social housing residents in Greater Manchester.

 Phase 5: Service evaluation

-The findings from phase 4 will be evaluated to understand whether the interventions are suitable for use in the real world and whether people are willing to use them.
+The findings from phase 4 were evaluated to understand whether the interventions were suitable for use in the real world and whether people were willing to use them.

 Phase 6: Interpretation and write-up

-A report will be written explaining the findings from the project, which will be shared with stakeholders and partners first, and then more widely following the development of a promotion plan with the Greater Manchester Make Smoking History team.
+A report has been written explaining the findings from the project, which has been shared with stakeholders and partners, and will be shared more widely following the development of a promotion plan with the Greater Manchester Make Smoking History team.

 Funding information

-This project is funded over a 24-month period by the NHS Greater Manchester Integrated Care Partnership.
+This project was funded over a 24-month period by the NHS Greater Manchester Integrated Care Partnership.

 More information